Go Digit General Insurance

 4. 4

-Submit required documents digitally — no branch visit required.
+Submit any additional documents digitally through the app or email — no branch visit needed.

 5. 5

-Policywings tracks the claim on your behalf and follows up on pending items.
+Policywings tracks the claim and follows up on pending items with the Digit claims desk on your behalf.

 6. 6